ryan-story/pmpp/chapter-17/README.md

 ## Code

-In this chapter we actually don't implement the underlaying reconstruction, what we do is we provide code to improve the understanding of the underlaying concept.
+In this chapter we actually don't implement the underlying reconstruction; what we do is we provide code to improve the understanding of the underlying concept.
 We:

 - Present an [FFT theory notebook](./code/fft.ipynb), explaining how it works.
 - Present [code for opening an MRI image](./code/mri_reconstruction.ipynb) and conducting a reconstruction on top of it.